WrappedUsername/Web-Dev-Notes/White Papers/KD NFT/README.md

 learning new skills thats why I love being a developer I love exploring new ideas and learning new developer skills.</p>

 # 🥗 Project Charity Fund - Feeding America
-2.5% of CHUNKS ERC20 Utility Token Supply will be allocated to the Project Charity Fund
+2.5% of KNUCKLE ERC20 Utility Token Supply will be allocated to the Project Charity Fund
 - Charity Fund donations will go to local food banks across the US who are in partnership with Feeding America

 # 🤝 Please Join our Community!
 Hopefully you have found this white paper helpful, I put 100% effort into this project!
 - If you have found this white paper helpful and would like to join our community, please
-- TODO
+- TODO Change the DApp link when finished
 - Visit [Foam Chunk Smudge Minting DApp](https://foam-chunk-smudge.vercel.app/) and mint your Foam Chunk Smudge NFT today!